 Executed through a CLI called Artisan, it automates mundane and repetitive programming tasks.
 The Artisan Console supports the packaging of assets for managing SQL Server and MySQL migration.
 By limiting the creation of code skeletons, users can switch databases and migrate code with minimal effort.

+Laravel security is multifaceted.
 The framework ensures that security is embedded into your web design.
 It allows hashed passwords with encryption algorithms to limit unauthorized access to your websites along with prevention mechanisms against injection attacks.
+Laravel security best practices provide a robust foundation for secure application development.

 Enables scheduling of time-intensive tasks.
 A clean API scheduler integrates the scheduled jobs into the code and eliminates the arduous process of using SSH for logging into the system.